 Open science and cultural design and evolution

 More recently, I have become interested in how scientific problems are being tackled in an increasingly collaborative and interdisciplinary way, with the rise of open-science.
 I am collaborating on a project with an economist to use computational agent-based modeling to simulate different organizational structures for knowledge exploration.
 To fully realize a co-operative, diverse and inclusive vision of science, we need to examine the political economy and cultural context of knowledge generation in academic institutions and elsewhere.
-Ronin Scholars Arika Virapongse, Anne Thessen and I are working on a series of concrete cultural design patterns to help realize science and scientific careers as an open “ecosystem” rather than a “pipeline”, using a framework that emphasizes commons-based thinking rather than the dominant model of competition and scarcity.
+Ronin Scholars Arika Virapongse, Anne Thessen and I are working on a series of concrete cultural design patterns to help realize science and scientific careers as an open “ecosystem” rather than a “pipeline”, using a framework that emphasizes commons-based thinking rather than the dominant model of competition and scarcity (see our PeerJ preprint).

 I am a Research Scholar at the Ronin Institute, a Partner at Cambridge, Massachusetts-based consulting firm Amber Biology, and a Principal Scientist at Biosystems Analytics.
 I am currently a Visiting Research Affiliate at the University of Sydney.
 I was a Visiting Scientist at the Whitehead Institute for Biomedical Research at MIT and held a faculty appointment at Harvard Medical School.
 I blog at Biosystems Analytics.